-Boris Johnson to face no-confidence vote today
+UK PM Boris Johnson to face no-confidence vote today

-Boris Johnson will today (June 6) face a no-confidence vote in his leadership of the Conservative Party, after the threshold for the vote was exceeded.
+UK Prime Minister Boris Johnson will today (June 6) face a no-confidence vote in his leadership of the Conservative Party, after the threshold for the vote was exceeded.

 - READ MORE: Bloc Party’s Kele Okereke – “Boris Johnson has been proved to lie and nothing has happened”